 Nectar – Stewardship – Success

 The experts at Rohsler’s recommend selecting a variety of plants to ensure extended, successive bloom times in your garden.
-That means consistent food sources for pollinators – and aesthetic benefits for you.
+That not only means consistent food sources for pollinators but also aesthetic benefits for you.
 Eranthis, Crocuses, and Snowdrops are some of the earliest flowering bulbs along with Hellebores offering available food sources for foraging pollinators.
-Summer flowering beauties like Coreopsis, Scabiosa, Panicum grass species, and Culver's Root (Veronicastrum) are favorites for pollinators.
-Japanese Anemones, Asters, Allium thunbergii "Ozawa," Joe-Pye Weed, Hardy Ageratum, and Stonecrop are late-season stars.
+Summer flowering beauties like Coreopsis, Scabiosa, Panicum grass species, and Culver’s Root (Veronicastrum) are favorites for pollinators.
+Japanese Anemones, Asters, Allium thunbergii “Ozawa,” Joe-Pye Weed, Hardy Ageratum, and Stonecrop are late-season stars.

-- Plant nectar-bearing plants in clumps for maximum impact
+- First of all, plant nectar-bearing plants in clumps for maximum impact.

-- Include Milkweed (Asclepias), an important link in the life cycle of Monarch butterflies.
+- Another key component is Milkweed (Asclepias).
+Include Milkweed, an important link in the life cycle of Monarch butterflies.
 Rohsler’s grows its own organic, chemical-free Milkweed from seed.

-Your garden continues to host pollinators during the winter.
+Even though most would think that pollinators only appear in the spring and summer, pollinators are around all year round.
+Your garden continues to host pollinators even during the winter.
 Several species of butterflies lay their eggs on leaf litter and on host plants.
 Keep beneficial species’ larva on your property.
 Each autumn, save some leaves to use in your compost area.
 When cleaning the garden before winter, cut back plants and leave the cuttings on the ground.

 Attracting bees to your garden will help with cross pollination.
-Here are some of their favorite plants:
+Looking for their favorite plants?
+In order to create a perfect pollinator habitat plant plants such as:

 |Blue Anise Sage||Joe-Pye Weed||Scorpion-Weed|